vitar/hcf/src/100-theory/130-level-rule.md

 # The Level Rule

-!!! warning "DRAFT VERSION"
-    This document is a **working draft** of the *Human Cooperation System (HCS)*.<br/>
-    Content, terminology, and structure are **subject to revision**.

----

 ## Why the Level Rule Exists

 The **Level Rule** is the single most practical principle of the Human Cooperation System.<br/>
-It prevents teams and leaders from treating symptoms at the *wrong level* — such as changing practices when the underlying conditions or needs are unstable.
+It prevents teams and leaders from treating symptoms at the *wrong level* — such as changing practices when the underlying conditions or needs are unstable.<br/>
+It operationalizes the **Principle of Lowest-Level Fix** described in the HCS core principles.

 In cooperation systems, **every level depends on the stability of the one below it**.<br/>
 Just as a house can’t rest on a weak foundation, teams can’t sustain new practices if trust, clarity, or purpose are missing.<br/>